reismarcelo/ztp_xr_play/README.md

 - Downloads metadata json file from http server.
 The URL for this file is hardcoded in the script itself, METADATA_URL.
 - Compares the "golden_label" value from the metadata file with the label from "show version" output.
 - If the "golden_label" is different, then:
+    - If "use_ipxe" metadata variable is defined and is true:
+        - Issue command to iPXE boot
+    - Otherwise:
         - Downloads ISO file from the URL specified in "golden_url",
         - Performs upgrade,
         - Router is reloaded if needed.
 - If "fpd_check" metadata variable is defined and is true, then:
     - Verify whether FPD upgrade is required,
     - If needed, upgrade FPDs.
 Reload router once FPD upgrade is complete.